emigmo/emigmo.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
   address: >

-News: true  # includes a list of news items
+news: true  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
 Selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page